bystrano/bash-args/README.md

 =========

 This is a framework for writing bash scripts that accept options and/or arguments.
-The options and arguments accepted by your script are defined in the first comment block using a simple declarative syntax. _bash-args_ uses these metadata to:
+Define the options and arguments accepted by your script using a simple declarative syntax and let _bash-args_:

 - Parse the command arguments
 - Generate help pages